-.
+This discrepancy between the quantitative fits and the qualitative patterns predicted by the models makes drawing a clear conclusion on the basis of the response error data difficult.
 To assess the models in a richer data space, we implemented diffusion analogs of each of the models, which we fit to both error and RT data.

 Circular Diffusion Models

 The parameterization of the full intrusion diffusion model is as follows: mean drift is represented by μ, which is normally distributed with standard deviation η, which reflects across-trial variability in evidence quality.
-We assume that memory strength differs between target and non target responses, and so these parameters were estimated separately for the memory component (μ1, η1) and the intrusion component (μ2, η2), however, the two components share a single decision criterion (a1) because we make the selective influence assumption that decision criteria should be unaffected by the identity of the stimulus.
+We assume that memory strength differs between target and non target responses, and so these parameters were estimated separately for the memory component (μ1, η1) and the intrusion component (μ2, η2), however, the two components share a single decision criterion (a1) because we make the selective influence assumption that decision criteria should be unaffected by the identity of the stimulus, which is a standard assumption of evidence accumulation models (e.g., Ratcliff & McKoon, 2008).

-A property of the circular diffusion model, inherited from the diffusion model of two-choice decisions (Ratcliff, 1978; Ratcliff & McKoon, 2008) is that it predicts slow errors.
+A property of the circular diffusion model, inherited from the diffusion model of two-choice decisions (Ratcliff, 1978; Ratcliff & McKoon, 2008) is that it predicts slow errors when there is cross-trial variability in drift rate.
 In difficult two-choice decisions in which accuracy is stressed, error RTs are typically slower than correct RTs (Luce, 1986, p.
-233).
+233), especially in memoy tasks (e.g.; Osth, Bora, Dennis, & Heathcote, 2017; Ratcliff & Smith, 2004).
 The circular diffusion model makes a continuous counterpart of the slow-error prediction when drift rate varies across trials: The fastest responses are those made with the smallest error and RTs systematically increase with increasing error.
 In fits of the model to data, variability in drift rate norm is the most important source of variability needed to capture the distributions of error found in perceptual tasks (Smith et al., 2020) and memory tasks (Zhou et al. 2021).
 In the intrusion models, not only do drift rates vary across trials, but intrusion responses are assumed to be associated with lower mean drift rates than target responses, and so the prediction of a slow error effect is also a consequence of how intrusions are represented in the models.
 The uniform guessing component was implemented as a third diffusion process with a mean drift of 0 and a separate decision criterion (a2), reflecting a state in which no information is driving the decision process, which requires less total evidence to generate a response than information-driven trials.
 Finally, non-decision time (Ter) is added to response times to represent the assumption that RTs are the sum of the duration of the decision process as well as other processes, such as encoding and the response itself.
 For a more detailed description of the circular diffusion model, see Smith (2016).
 The parameters governing the mixture of memory, guess, and intrusion components are the same as in the response error models previously described.
 The parameterization of the diffusion models, as well as the AIC values summed over all participants, are summarized in Table 3.
+To focus on a smaller set of candidate models, we have excluded the diffusion models with orthographic and semantic similarity gradients in this analysis, but we reintroduce them in Experiment 2.

 Table 3